 NVIDIA partners with industry leaders to tackle some of the most complex computing challenges.
 We're creating profound change in industries such as medical imaging, space exploration, automotive design and film production.
 We've only scratched the surface of what we can accomplish when we apply our technology to it.
 We need innovative and talented doctoral students, who aren't afraid of a challenge, to help us tackle these opportunities.

 "The NVIDIA Graduate Fellowship Program recognizes and supports excellence in GPU computing research in universities worldwide and builds relationships between NVIDIA and the academic community.
-We believe past recipients are the most talented graduate students in the world and the work they have proposed will help define the future of computing." -- NVIDIA Chief Scientist Bill Dally
+We believe past recipients are the most talented graduate students in the world and the work they have proposed will help define the future of computing." -- NVIDIA Sr VP and Chief Scientist Bill Dally

 About NVIDIA's Graduate Fellowship Program